-- Equal wages to those in the United States.
-Employers should consult with the Department of Labor in order to determine the reasonable hourly rate for foreign workers, which should not be less than what they would pay American employees.
+Equal wages to those in the United States.
+Employers should consult with the Department of Labor in order to determine the reasonable hourly rate for foreign workers.
+Which not less than what they would pay American employees.

 In addition to employers, employees or foreign workers must also meet certain requirements:

-- They must establish their eligibility for an H-2B visa by demonstrating that they are skilled employees for the offered employment.
+- Establish their eligibility for an H-2B visa by demonstrating that they skilled employees for the offered employment.

-- They must be from one of the nations on the H-2B qualified countries list.
+- They must from one of the nations on the H-2B qualified countries list.

 The Department of Homeland Security has determined which nationals are eligible to get H-2B visas.
 The list is updated annually, and employers may request the addition of additional countries.